Dongfang Bubai: Role in the novel

-Dongfang Bubai makes his dramatic physical appearance in only one chapter of the novel, but his character is pivotal and indispensable to the essence of the story and is continually referenced in vital ways throughout the plot.
+Dongfang Bubai appears in only one chapter of the novel, yet he is pivotal and indispensable to the essence of the story and is continually referenced throughout the novel.
 For example, Ren Woxing ranks him first on a list of "three and a half" persons he most respects and admires.
-Dongfang Bubai's captivating and provocative character has enabled his role to be largely expanded in films and television series adapted from the novel.
-He is first mentioned by name in the novel as a deputy to Ren Woxing, the leader of the Sun Moon Holy Cult.
-Through a scheme, he ousts Ren Woxing from power, imprisons him in an underground dungeon in Hangzhou, and thereafter seizes the leadership position.
+He is first mentioned by name in the novel as the second-in-command of Ren Woxing, the leader of the Sun Moon Holy Cult.
+Having launched a coup to seize the cult's leadership position from Ren Woxing, he has imprisoned Ren in an underground dungeon in Hangzhou.
 He treats his subordinates cruelly and forces them to submit to him by making them consume poison pills.
 After taking the pill, the person will suffer a long and painful death.
 However, if the person submits to him and obeys his orders, they will be given an antidote to temporarily ease their suffering for a limited period of time.

-Dongfang Bubai castrated himself to fulfil the prerequisite for learning the skills in the Sunflower Manual and became an extremely formidable martial artist after mastering those skills.
-However, his personality became more feminine as a consequence and he developed an intimate relationship with a male lover, Yang Lianting.
-He neglects the cult's affairs and leaves them to Yang.
+Dongfang Bubai castrated himself to fulfil the prerequisite for learning the skills in the Sunflower Manual and has become a nearly-invincible martial artist after mastering those skills.
+However, his personality has become more feminine and he has developed an intimate relationship with a male lover, Yang Lianting, whom he delegates his duties to.

-Ren Woxing eventually escapes from the dungeon with Linghu Chong's help and gradually wins back allegiance from his former followers.
-Ren Woxing, along with his daughter Ren Yingying, Linghu Chong, and another follower Xiang Wentian, sneak back to the cult to confront Dongfang Bubai.
-In the ensuing fight, Dongfang Bubai is invincible and gains the upper hand despite being outnumbered three-to-one.
+Ren Woxing eventually escapes the dungeon with Linghu Chong's help and gradually wins back allegiance from the cult members.
+Ren Woxing, along with his daughter Ren Yingying, Linghu Chong, and cult elder Xiang Wentian, sneak back to the cult to confront Dongfang Bubai.
+In the ensuing fight, Dongfang Bubai has the upper hand despite being outnumbered three-to-one.
 However, he loses focus after Yang Lianting is injured and abused by Ren Yingying on the sidelines.
 His three opponents seize the opportunity to inflict devastating blows on him.
 Dongfang Bubai is critically wounded and eventually killed by Ren Woxing.
-Just before his death, he manages to blind Ren Woxing in one eye with his needles.
+Just before his death, he manages to blind Ren Woxing in one eye with a needle.